ASANIYAN/fin-flow-backend/README.md

 ## API Endpoints

-The API provides RESTful endpoints for all core functionalities.
-Below is a summary of key endpoints:
+The API provides RESTful endpoints for all core functionalities in our unified P2P lending platform.
+Below is a comprehensive summary of available endpoints:

+### Authentication Endpoints

 | Method | Endpoint                        | Description                                       |
 | ------ | ------------------------------- | ------------------------------------------------- |